 Curate your best recipes for a homemade cookbook.
 Pair with a preview batch of cookies or sourdough.

 Paint mason jars to use as lights, decoration or storage.
 Versatility...so hot this season.

 Make a one-of-a-kind sweatsuit.
 Nothing says “I appreciate you” in 2020 like loungewear and tie-dye.

 When the thought counts for a lot, you’ll need a good one.
 Like offering an experience that can be cashed in any time.
-Think: things the giftee hates — closet organizing, car cleaning, etc. — or something you can teach, like how to play tennis or mix a good martini.
-Babysitting, pet sitting, and house sitting coupons are also fan faves.
+Think: things the giftee hates — car cleaning, going to Costco — or something you can teach, like how to play tennis or mix a good martini.
+Pet sitting and house sitting coupons are also good options.

 Got you covered:

-If you’re dreaming of an affordable Christmas, don’t stress.
+If you’re dreaming of an affordable holiday season, don’t stress.
 Between experience gifts and creative spending strategies (hi, credit card points), there are tons of ways to gift without spending (that much) money.
 So you can be merry, bright...and on budget.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.